Udj13/gps-ble-receiver/README.md

 <img width="715" alt="Screenshot 2025-03-18 at 17 52 28" src="https://github.com/user-attachments/assets/13cfd0c0-3b84-4049-a4a1-48626f87de0c" />

+Sometimes you need to press the BOOT button to flash the firmware

 ### Connection to app

 Open Settings, then "Connect external GPS receiver..."